NAHOHYUN-SKKU/PromptFlare/README.md

 ```

 ## Inapint the Protected Image
 The annotation file is in csv format.
 The 'image_file_name' column contains the file name of each image, and the 'prompt' column contains the prompt for inpainting the image.
-A png image with the same name as the image file name must exist in all three folders: original, mask, and protect.
+A png image with the same name as the image file name must exist in all three folders: original, mask, and protected.
 ```
 python inpaint.py \
     --annotation [write_your_annotation] \